Kings, Coyotes enthralled with Aussie rules football | NHL.com

 "Go Pies!" they yelled, some of them punching fists into the air, laughing.

-It was just a photo op until they saw the Magpies defeat the Greater Western Sydney Giants 58-57 before a crowd of 97,665 in the AFL Preliminary Finals on Friday night to make the Grand Final, the AFL's version of the Super Bowl.
+Then they saw the Magpies defeat the Greater Western Sydney Giants 58-57 before a crowd of 97,665 in the AFL Preliminary Finals on Friday night.
+Collingwood advanced to the Grand Final, the AFL’s version of the Super Bowl.

 The NHL came to the Southern Hemisphere for the first time hoping to attract people to a new sport in the 2023 NHL Global Series -- Melbourne, two preseason games between the Kings and Arizona Coyotes at Rod Laver Arena.
 It succeeded in more ways than one.